-In the layers tab, you can adjust the layer order to change the order they render in.
-The new layer will be set to render last by default - so you won't need to make any changes here.
+In the Layers tab you can adjust the order of the layers to change the order they render in.
+The new layer will be set to render last by default, so you won't need to make any changes here.

 You'll apply a segmentation texture to the material on the user rectangle.
 You can add a color or your own textures to the material on the background rectangle.

 Repeat these steps for the background rectangle.
 This time, rename the material background_material.

 The segmentation texture separates what the camera can see in the foreground, from the background.
 To create it:

 Extracting the camera texture allows you to use the video captured by the camera as the effect plays as a texture in the effect.
 You'll add this texture to the user_material, to render the user in the scene.
 To create it:

 Select the user material in the Assets panel.
 In the Inspector:

 You should see the user in your scene:

 Select background_material.
 You can make any edits you want to this material - for example, import your own texture or change the color.
 Below, we've edited the color under Diffuse: